This cake is joy made better with caramel in every bite of it, be it as a dessert or as an accompaniment to your morning coffee!

 Caramel Coffee Cake

-Can I double this recipe for a party?
+Can I double this recipe if I’m having a party?

 How do I keep the cake moist?

-What’s the best caramel for this recipe?
+What’s the best caramel to use for this recipe?

 Conclusion: